-Step 1: Install tutorial files
+Step 1.1: Download files

 You can download the lab files from this link: Download Lab_1_Onchip.qar to your computer.
 This tutorial expects that the destination folder of the project files is the root directory of your computer (C:\).
 If you are using a different location, make sure that you adjust all references to the project directory according.

-Make sure that the destination path for Memory_Ex_v2.zip does not include any whitespaces.
+Make sure that the destination path for does not include any whitespaces.
 If your path includes whitespaces, you will run into issues in the simulation section of this manual as the simulation tool is sensitive to white spaces in file and folder names.

-Extract the files in the target folder.
-A new folder called ‘Memory_Ex_v2” will be created, and it should contain the following files:

-Memory_Ex_v2.qpf

-Step 2: Open project and review design
+Step 1.2: Open project and review design

 Open Quartus lite, then click ‘File’ and select ‘Open Project…’